Master of Global Management

 Master’s degrees available from ASU

-Master of Global Management (MGM) – on campus only
+Master of Leadership Management (MLM) – Online

 Both offered by Thunderbird School of Global Management at Arizona State University (ASU)